-Quite unexpectedly, when random districting at the national level was used, almost all simulated districts were competitive, reflecting the nearly 50-50 division of the electorate between the two parties.
-Under random districting, the Republicans had a 25 percent chance of winning even more districts than the 229 they actual won in the 2002 elections.
+When random districting at the national level was used, almost all simulated districts were competitive, reflecting the nearly 50-50 division of the electorate between the two parties.
+Under random districting, the Republicans had a 25% chance of winning even more districts than the 229 they actually won in the 2002 elections.
 This is because, with so many districts being competitive under random districting, the chances of a good Republican draw would be considerable.